 Place the chicken pieces on top of the rice and vegetables, covered in the tomato liquid.
 Bring the mixture to a slow boil.

-Reduce heat to a slow, even simmer over medium low heat and cover the pot.
+Reduce heat to a slow, even simmer over medium-low heat and cover the pot.
 Let the mixture simmer for 1 hour until all the liquid is absorbed and the rice is tender.
 Check at 30 minutes to see if the pot looks too dry.
 Add additional liquid as needed, and additional salt to taste, if desired.
 We ended up adding another 1 cup of water to the pot after 30 minutes- the liquid absorbs pretty quickly into the rice.
 Check the rice again for dryness at 45 minutes.
 When all of the liquid has absorbed and the rice, vegetables, and chicken are tender, remove from heat.

 Serve the chicken over the rice, garnished with chopped cilantro if desired.

-Cutting down on calories?
-Take the skin off of the chicken before cooking to make the dish a bit lighter.
+Make your Meal Lighter: Take the skin off of the chicken before cooking to make the dish a bit lighter.
 This is also a tip you might want to keep if you’re up for exploring our Bacon Kimchi Paella with Chicken Thighs recipe.